maroontress/StyleChecker/README.md

 - Avoid including an underscore character (`_`) in the identifier of local variables.
 - Remove unnecessary using directives.
+- Use `T` as a type parameter name if the type parameter is single.

 ## Configuration